influxdata/docs-v2/content/influxdb/v2.0/query-data/influxql.md

   - /influxdb/v2.0/reference/api/influxdb-1x/dbrp
 ---

 In InfluxDB 1.x, data is stored in [databases](/influxdb/v1.8/concepts/glossary/#database) and [retention policies](/influxdb/v1.8/concepts/glossary/#retention-policy-rp).
-In InfluxDB 2.0, data is stored in [buckets](/influxdb/v2.0/reference/glossary/#bucket).
+In InfluxDB Cloud and InfluxDB OSS 2.0, data is stored in [buckets](/influxdb/v2.0/reference/glossary/#bucket).
 Because InfluxQL uses the 1.x data model, before querying in InfluxQL, a bucket must be mapped to a database and retention policy.

 **Complete the following steps:**